 Love takes shape that the universe may never have a precise answer on.
 Can we all agree that human emotions can never be truly understood?
 What does it mean to be in love?
 Why do people fall for each other?
 In our world of imperfection, we will never know the truth to this question.
 Humans are imperfect and we were built that way in the eyes of our creator.

 The art of anime adaptations is a fascinating subject that takes many forms.
-I’m very open minded about just about any genre although when it comes to yuri and shoujo-ai, I’m rather indifferent about it.
+I’m very open minded with just about any genre although when it comes to yuri and shoujo-ai, I’m rather indifferent about it.
 Recent adaptations

 of the shoujo-ai genre hardly made an impression on me such as Citrus or Netsuzou Trap.
 Both of those shows let me down big time with their aggressive stance on relationships.
 I wanted to see a softer side of the shoujo-ai genre without subscribing to sexual same gender relationships that relies on shock service.
 Thankfully, Yagate Kimi no Naru is the answer.